 Lulworth Castle Documentary Wedding Photographs in Dorset

 So Kat and JP’s Lulworth Castle documentary wedding photographs have been kept a secret for too long!
 I mentioned in their Durdledoor engagement photo shoot at Durdle Door that if I told you their plans you wouldn’t believe me.
 Now you can see their fantastic wedding day in all it’s glory (and you probably still won’t believe me!).
 You can see more of our Lulworth Castle wedding photographs here or read our Lulworth Castle wedding photographers wedding venue review here.

 Wedding Morning Bridal Preparation Photographs

 I joined Kat and her beautiful bridesmaids on the wedding morning in Bishops Hotel (now Rudds Hotel) in Lulworth Cove.

-As the girl’s hair and makeup was styled by Amazing Face (one of our recommended wedding suppliers) I noticed the bridesmaids’ dresses hanging in the window.
+As the girl’s hair and makeup were styled by Amazing Face (one of our recommended wedding suppliers) I noticed the bridesmaids’ dresses hanging in the window.
 Three different types of dress in three different shades of yellow.

 The girls swirled about the room as the morning progressed.
-They were almost blurs around the bright orange and yellow wedding flowers.
+They were almost blurring around the bright orange and yellow wedding flowers.

-With blue flowers in her hair Kat surprised us all with her custom-made, one of a kind wedding dress with cape to match.
+With blue flowers in her hair, Kat surprised us all with her custom-made, one of a kind wedding dress with a cape to match.
 Supplied by the talent that is Faith Caton-Barber.
 If anyone could get away with wearing a wedding cape it was Kat She looked simply stunning for her Lulworth Castle wedding.

 Wedding Morning Groom Preparation Photos